Sometimes, it seems that the Universe is determined to help me find growth edges in my life. The day before yesterday was one of those.

 That’ll do.

-The fellow with the kings sighed, and left the table.
+The fellow with the kings sighed and left the table.
 The other player simply mucked his cards.
 The dealer pushed a mountain of chips to me.

 The decision is the only thing that matters

 It’s important to understand that even if the river had been the 9♠, dusting off the profit I’d worked so hard to build up, the call was correct.
-And even if whatever two cards David had in the first hand would have beaten my AQ, folding there was still a mistake.
+And even if whatever two cards David had in the first hand would have beaten my AQ, folding, there was still a mistake.

 I’m happy that I got a second bite at the A-Q offsuit apple, and made the right decision that time.
 Of course, having all those chips pushed to me felt good, but that was the icing on the cake.

-On my second dance with ace-queen offsuit, I stopped, worked the problem through, and made a good decision.
+On my second dance with ace-queen offsuit, I stopped, worked the problem through, and made a good strategic decision.
 That’s the cake.